 - Save key documents offline: train tickets, hotel reservations, and museum tickets, in case you run out of data on the subway.

-- Have a backup language: Cyrillic makes getting around complicated; a translator with a camera on your eSIM will help you with menus and signs.
+- Have a backup language: Cyrillic makes getting around difficult; a translator with a camera on your eSIM will save you on menus and signs.

-With your eSIM installed and these precautions, your phone will be operational from the airport, without queues or paperwork.
-If your route crosses borders, also check international coverage plans so you don't have to change cards in every country.
+With the eSIM installed and these precautions, you'll have your mobile operating from the airport, without queues or paperwork.
+If your route crosses borders, also check the comparison of international chip vs. eSIM so you don't have to change cards in each country; and if you continue your journey to the neighboring country, there is a specific eSIM plan for Belarus that you can activate separately.

 Many travelers consider buying a Russian SIM upon arrival, but in practice, it turns out to be less practical than it seems.
 The eSIM wins in convenience and procedures, especially if you're staying for a few days or don't speak Russian.

 A local SIM requires going to an MTS, MegaFon, or Beeline store and registering it with your passport, a legal requirement in Russia that can take time and be complicated by the language barrier.
 Additionally, you have to find the store, understand the plan, and activate the line in person.
-With an eSIM, you skip all that: you buy it online from your home country, install it before flying, and activate it upon landing, with support in your language if something doesn't work out.
-For short trips or business trips, the hours you save on paperwork are worth more than the small price difference.
+With an eSIM, you skip all that: you buy it online from Spain, install it before flying, and activate it upon landing, with Spanish support if something doesn't add up.
+For short or business trips, the hours you save on procedures are worth more than the small price difference.

 | Aspect | Travel eSIM | Local Russian SIM |